 Although, navigating to the bathroom in the middle of the night proved to be a challenge.

-Exactly what was needed after a day of traveling and eating.
+Exactly what was needed after a day of travelling and eating.

 Breakfast in the morning was served in the same room as dinner the night before, so it was great to be able to see the extensive grounds from our window as we ate our cooked breakfast and pastries from the breakfast selection.